Bryan Larkin: Career

-In 2017 he was cast as the lead antagonist, Ernest Hunt, in the Hong Kong film Chasing the Dragon (Chinese: 追龍), previously known as King of Drug Dealers.
-It stars Donnie Yen and Andy Lau and is directed by Jason Kwan and Wong Jing.
+In 2017, he was cast as the lead antagonist, Ernest Hunt, in the Hong Kong film Chasing the Dragon (Chinese: 追龍), previously known as King of Drug Dealers.
+It stars Donnie Yen and Andy Lau, and is directed by Jason Kwan and Wong Jing.
 Larkin is believed to have largely improvised many of his scenes.
 His overall performance was highly praised, arguably because Westerners rarely get so much screen time in Hong Kong films.
 This allowed him to portray more facets of Hunt's character.
-One reviewer claimed that his performance was 'uneven, Larkin stated, 'No character ever is...
-That's dull.
-'I wanted to show Hunt's sociopathic, and villainous side, both quietly and bombastically.
-Otherwise he would appear one dimensional'.
+One reviewer claimed that his performance was "uneven"; Larkin stated: "No character ever is...
+That's dull.I wanted to show Hunt's sociopathic, and villainous side, both quietly and bombastically.
+Otherwise he would appear one dimensional".

-His work as a motion-capture and voice artist includes AAA titles Horizon Zero Dawn.
-Blood & Truth, Killzone: Mercenary and Quantum BreakLarkin also appeared in a co-starring role in Vixxena.
+His work as a motion-capture and voice artist includes AAA titles Horizon Zero Dawn, Blood & Truth, Killzone: Mercenary and Quantum Break.

+Larkin also appeared in a co-starring role in Vixxena.
 Critics considered Larkin one of the few highlights in the movie.
-Larkin was also set to reprise his role as the SAS commander opposite Gerard Butler in Angel Has Fallen, but reportedly due to story development the shooting script no longer featured his character.
+Larkin was also set to reprise his role as the SAS commander opposite Gerard Butler in Angel Has Fallen, but reportedly owing to story development the shooting script no longer featured his character.

-Larkin also appeared in the History Channel's Vikings (season 6) series as Wiglaf, a Saxon Warrior who led the battle against Ivor the BonelessHe is also currently developing his own projects, namely the Dead End series in which he plays a nameless assassin known as 'The Contractor'.
-Larkin has created, produced, written and co directed the series.
-The central storyline follows Larkin's character across Asia, the United Kingdom and Los Angeles in his pursuit of the key players in a global Human Trafficking ring.
+He further appeared in the History Channel's sixth series of Vikings series as Wiglaf, a Saxon warrior who led the battle against Ivor the Boneless.

+Larkin is also currently developing his own projects, namely the Dead End series, in which he plays a nameless assassin known as "The Contractor".
+Larkin has created, produced, written and co-directed the series.
+The central storyline follows Larkin's character across Asia, the United Kingdom and Los Angeles in his pursuit of the key players in a global human trafficking ring.
 The trilogy has been released at international film festivals and has collected more than 40 awards to date and received positive reviews for its acting, story and technical achievements.

-in 2020 he was cast in The Point Men formerly known by its working title of The Negotiation opposite South Korean actors, Hwang Jung-min and Hyun Bin in the supporting role of Abdullah.
-The film will receive a nationwide theatrical release across South Korea from 18th January 2023.
+in 2020, he was cast in The Point Men, formerly known by its working title of The Negotiation, opposite South Korean actors Hwang Jung-min and Hyun Bin, in the supporting role of Abdullah.
+The film received a theatrical release across South Korea from 18 January 2023.